Wooden surfboard necklaces

 To finish the surfboard necklace we add a jump ring, a leather cord, and a few beads.
 To allow the surfboard to fit most anyone a leather slider is added.

-Encouragingly, at our first market with these surfboard necklaces we sold several of these surfboard necklaces.
+Encouragingly, we sold several of these wooden surfboard necklaces at the first craft market we took them to.
 I’m looking forward to making – and selling – lots of these little surfboard necklaces.
 They are attractive, individually challenging, and a pleasure to make!